 A value less than 4.2 MB (4 MiB) will be increased to 4.2 MB.
-A value greater than 4.2 MB will be decreased to the nearest 4.2-MB boundary.
-The maximum volume size is 128 TiB (140 TB).
+A value greater than 4.2 MB will be decreased to the nearest 4.2 MB boundary.
+The maximum volume size for virtual storage is 128 TiB.
+The maximum volume size for linear storage is limited only by 64-bit addressing, so 8 ZiB with 512-byte sectors.

-If overcommit is enabled the volume size can exceed the physical capacity of the pool.
+For virtual storage, If overcommit is enabled, the size can exceed the physical capacity of the storage pool.
 To see whether overcommit is enabled, use the show pools command.

 Optional.
-This specifies the retention priority for snapshots of the volume.
+For virtual storage, this specifies the retention priority for snapshots of the volume.